 Typically, pain management has the goal of completely stopping your pain.
 However, with headaches, the approach is a bit more complicated.

 The focus of pain management for headaches is to significantly reduce the severity, duration, and frequency of your headaches.
 Treatment options for headache pain may include:

 - Neurostimulation therapy

 The exact course of treatment will depend on your specific medical needs.
-Pain management man include several of these methods in order to provide each patient with the level of support they need.
+Pain management may include several of these methods in order to provide you with the level of support you need.

 Our team of specialists at NY Neurology Associates is dedicated to providing the best treatment for patients.
 By understanding your unique situation, we'll be able to create a treatment plan to help relieve your pain.